greenelab/ben_heil_dissertation/manuscript.md

 There we argue that normalizing out field-specific differences obscures useful signal and propose new directions of research for future citation metrics.

-# Reproducibility standards for machine learning in the life sciences
+# Chapter 1: Reproducibility standards for machine learning in the life sciences

 This chapter was originally published in Nature Methods as "Reproducibility standards for machine learning in the life sciences" (https://doi.org/10.1038/s41592-021-01256-7).